kingcoconut/Notes/README.md

 Users may also find it useful to take notes of a non academic nature such as important dates or events. notes.rb will allow the notes based on the question related to the important note (i.e. what is "such-n-such"'s birthday?)

+## Functionality

+Functionality of notes.rb includes:

+* **Save notes:** notes.rb will save the notes and the relating questions to a yaml file in the directory where notes.rb is located for future use and review.
+Once a note is taken by the user, with a corresponding question, the note saved locally with the loaded data from previous note taking sessions.
+Saved notes from previous sessions will be loaded on entry of notes.rb.
+On exiting of notes.rb the data from previous and current sessions will be save to a yaml file  for future use.

+* **Review notes:** The user will be able to review all notes taken in current and previous sessions.
+The user will firstly be asked which subject the notes are related to.
+Once the subject is defined, the screen will output a list of all noted taken from previous and current session.
+If the user required to change subjects, and option will be available to return to the main menu where the user can re-enter the review notes section as required.
+At this time there isn't functionality to export to file.
+This is due to the intention of notes.rb to be a purely electronic based system.

+* **Review notes:**  The user will be able to use the quiz function to test their knowledge on notes taken in current and previous sessions.
+With all previous data being loaded into notes.rb